Skip to content

 Best Day Trips from Seattle with Kids

-If you’re in Seattle for more than a few days, a day trip is a great way to see more of the Pacific Northwest’s natural beauty—and give kids a change of scenery.
+A day trip is a great way to see more of the Pacific Northwest’s natural beauty if you’re in Seattle for more than a few days.
 Here are some top picks that pair well with family travel:

 Bainbridge Island (35-minute ferry ride + walk or short drive)